linearfrac¶

 The linearfrac(a,b,scalea,shifta,scaleb,shiftb) function performs a

-linear fraction transformation of vector a
+linear fraction transformation of vector a by vector b with

 scalar parameters: scaling multipliers scalea, scaleb and shifting